ilyesns/AGRITUN-ilyess/README.md

 ## Getting Started

-YAGRI projects are built to run on the Flutter _stable_ release.
+YAGRI project are built to run on the Flutter _stable_ release.

 ### IMPORTANT: